 Can you imagine taking care of 21 different species of animals?
 That's what Peggy Sexton does!
 She has worked at the San Diego Zoo Safari Park for 34 years, and as a mammal keeper, now supervises 10 other keepers who care for all those species of animals.

 If you have taught your dog to "sit" or shake hands, then you know a little bit about what Mark does every day.
 He is a senior animal trainer and has worked at the Zoo for 24 years.

-Rick's job is to share information about the wonderful animals and plants of the Zoo and Safari Park with everyone he meets—in person, on TV, and on the Web.
+As Ambassador for San Diego Zoo Global, Rick's job is to share information about the wonderful animals and plants of the Zoo and Safari Park with everyone he meets—in person, on TV, and on the Web.
+In fact, as Ambassador he even travels the world visiting many of the San Diego Zoo Global conservation projects.
 He was a senior keeper at the Zoo before becoming Ambassador.
-Rick has worked for the Zoo for over 10 years.
+Rick has worked for the Zoo since the autumn of 2000.
 During that time, he has worked with so many animals that it's hard to pick just one favorite!

 Jane Kennedy has worked at the San Diego Zoo Safari Park for 26 years.
 She is a lead keeper at the Safari Park, and she is also a board member (vice-president) of the International Rhino Keeper Association.

 In her 32 years working for San Diego Zoo Global, Pat has worked as a bird keeper for 17 years and has performed her duties at both the Zoo and the Safari Park.
 She has been the manager at the APC for 15 years.